-Title: Removing and replacing plant or machinery components to restore operational use in the workplace Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Removing and replacing plant or machinery components to restore operational use in the workplace Additional inform tion about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ Structure.
-ProQual Level 2 NVQ Diploma in Construction Plant or Machinery Maintenance (Construction) Seven of the following endorsements required: Housing Transmission Steering Track or running gear Hydraulic Pump Brakes Electrical Electronic Ancillaries Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 117 nd assembling plant or machinery components to replace worn, nulty parts in the workplace Unit Number: F/616/4460 Learning outcomes The learner will be able to: ssment criteria earner can: Interpret the given information relating to the work and resources when dismantling and assembling plant or machinery 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals and manufacturers' information.
-V components to replace worn, damaged or faulty parts.
-1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+ProQual Level 2 NVQ Diploma in Construction Plant or Machinery Maintenance (Construction) Seven of the following endorsements required: Housing Transmission Steering Track or running gear Hydraulic Pump Brakes Electrical Electronic Ancillaries Sector Subject Areas 5.2 Building and Construction Availability for use e Shared unit Unit guided learning hours 117

+Title: Dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts in the workplace Unit Number: F/616/4460 Learning outcome The learner will be a Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when dismantling and assembling plant or machinery 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals and manufacturers' information. components t worn, damag parts. - 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations associated with the dismantling and assembly of plant and machinery components. r c c p c 2 Know how to comply with relevant legislation and official guidance when dismantling and assembling plant or machinery components to replace worn, damaged or faulty 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. p parts.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations associated with the dismantling and assembly of plant and machinery components. plant or mach components t worn, damag lation and nce when nd assembling ninery to replace 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. parts.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports. v c c v Maintain safe and healthy working practices when dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts.
-3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+3 Maintain safe working pract dismantling a plant or mach components t worn, damag parts. ices when nd assembling inery to replace 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts.